 So how do you use data to your advantage?
 By capturing it, translating it and sharing its most essential elements—quickly, across your entire organization, with just the right people.

 To really analyze and improve the effectiveness of your supply chain, you first must connect your SCM data with the metrics that matter most to your business.
 To connect all the pieces of this fast-moving puzzle, you need a truly integrated business management system.
-And Microsoft Dynamics NAV lets you manage your finances and supply chain from a single system.
+And Microsoft Dynamics 365 Business Central lets you manage your finances and supply chain from a single system.

 Big Data is a big deal when you make it manageable and workable for your supply chain.
 When you can bring your specific transaction details together with information like weather forecasts, population changes, traffic conditions, etc. you can make a significant impact on your service levels as well as your sales and profitability.

 Check back next week for part 3 of our five-part blog series, when we’ll dive into how to share ideas, not just information.
-In the meantime, check out how manufacturer 2G uses Microsoft Dynamics to gain better control of their data and grow their business, or see the product in action and learn about packaged pricing.
+In the meantime enjoy a 30 day free trial of Microsoft Dynamics 365 Business Central.